Final report for GNE19-211

 o The result is potentially a tree of low error with high prediction accuracy

-Upon completion of the proposed autopsies, I will incorporate the new data with my existing set and revisit all the above methods, tuning and assessing each model accordingly.
-Selection of the final model will be based on the highest and most consistent prediction accuracy through the described methods of cross validation.
+Upon completion of the proposed autopsies, I incorporated the new data with my existing set and revisited all the above methods, tuning and assessing each model accordingly.
+Selection of the final model was be based on the highest and most consistent prediction accuracy through the described methods of cross validation.